 Application Development is the refactoring, re-purposing or consolidation of legacy software programming to align it more closely with current business needs.
 It involves everything from mobile technologies to process improvements and finding the right combination of assets to ensure technology matches business agility.

 Apart from reducing operational costs, a truly successful app modernization project aligns the IT goals with the business goals so that it can create future value through new market generation, improved customer retention and more.
 Once this is understood, the process of selecting which technologies and tactics are right for a specific business can begin.

-Just by deciding to go for app modernization doesn’t ensure a smooth digital journey.
+Just by deciding to go for app modernization doesn’t ensure a smooth Digital Transformation journey.
 Most organizations are dealing with a complex landscape with multiple technologies and platforms, unsupported environments and legacy applications.
-These kind of systems lead to overlapping of business processes, dependencies across applications etc. due to all these reasons organizations get perplexed about the decisions like where and how to start.
+These kinds of systems lead to the overlapping of business processes, dependencies across applications, etc. due to all these reasons organizations get perplexed about the decisions like where and how to start.

 Organizations these days are switching to new process and procedure, however, many organizations still struggling with worn out procedures and applications.
 This not only hampers an organization’s